git-guard/.github/README.md

 This repository contains the organization profile for **GitGuard**.

-The profile appears on the organization page at https://github.com/yourusername *(update with your actual GitHub organization URL)*
+The profile appears on the organization page at https://github.com/git-guard

 ## Structure